The Promotion (The Office): Synopsis

-The office is trying to adjust to having both Michael Scott (Steve Carell) and Jim Halpert (John Krasinski) as bosses, with Jim moving into a newly built personal office space in the main section.
+The office is trying to adjust to having both Michael Scott and Jim Halpert as bosses, with Jim moving into a newly built personal office space in the main section.
 Michael and Jim constantly find themselves at odds with each other as Michael keeps having "conference room meetings" while Jim wants to keep productivity in the office place.
-They get a call from CFO David Wallace (Andy Buckley) who tells them that not everyone in the branch will get their desired raise and that they will have to decide how to disperse it amongst the employees.
+They get a call from CFO David Wallace who tells them that not everyone in the branch will get their desired raise and that they will have to decide how to disperse it amongst the employees.
 Michael gets annoyed when Jim keeps making pros and cons lists for each idea.
 Jim decides to give the raises to the sales staff since they bring money to the company.
 Michael is against the idea, but invites Jim to announce it to the office.

-Dwight Schrute (Rainn Wilson), not wanting Jim as a boss, complains about the unfairness of Jim's decision despite being a salesperson, as do all the non-sales people.
+Dwight Schrute, not wanting Jim as a boss, complains about the unfairness of Jim's decision despite being a salesman, as do all the non-sales people.
 Michael, who was scoffing at Jim, is then asked to give his idea, but he does not speak coherently about it, leading everyone to rail against him as much as Jim.
 Michael and Jim go back into the conference room to decide how to handle the raise issue.
 They ultimately decide that the raises should be performance-based, and decide to take turns placing beans on employee pictures, with each bean representing a small raise.
 When Michael and Jim leave the conference room, Dwight sneaks into the conference room and shows the employees their plan.
-Everyone gets upset at Michael and Jim for this, particularly Pam Beesly (Jenna Fischer), whose picture did not have any beans, as Jim was trying to remain unbiased.
+Everyone gets upset at Michael and Jim for this, particularly Pam Beesly, whose picture did not have any beans, as Jim was trying to remain unbiased.